markmadej/foosball-trainer/README.md

+## WARNING : This project is not in a good state at this point.
+Please ignore.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>